Michael A. Taylor Preview, Player Props: Twins vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 15th in MLB.

-- The Pirates' 4.61 team ERA ranks 22nd among all league pitching staffs.
+- The Pirates have a 4.60 team ERA that ranks 21st among all MLB pitching staffs.

+- Pirates pitchers combine to give up 138 home runs (1.1 per game), the ninth-fewest in baseball.

+- Bido (2-3 with a 5.05 ERA and 37 strikeouts in 41 2/3 innings pitched) gets the start for the Pirates, his ninth of the season.

-- The righty's last appearance came on Sunday against the Cincinnati Reds, when he tossed six innings, surrendering one earned run while giving up five hits.
+- His last time out came in relief on Monday when the righty tossed three innings against the New York Mets, surrendering one earned run while allowing two hits.

+- The 27-year-old has put together a 5.05 ERA and 8.1 strikeouts per nine innings in 12 games this season, while allowing a batting average of .261 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.